August 23, 2023

 The average pension in Ireland is approximately €111,000, according to surveys conducted in 2024.

-Is this enough to sustain yourself in retirement?
+Is this enough to sustain your employees in retirement?

 What’s considered a good pension pot?

-We’ll answer these questions and break down Ireland’s average pension.
+We’ll answer these questions and break down Ireland’s average pension, helping employers understand how to better support their workforce's long-term financial well-being.

 According to a 2024 Pension Support Line study [1], the average pension pot of Irish employees at retirement is about €111,000.

-The same study also found that employees expected to receive a pension pot of around €433,000 at retirement — much higher than the average pension of €111,000.
+The same study also found that employees expect to receive a pension pot of around €433,000 at retirement — significantly higher than the average pension of €111,000.

 According to Numbeo [2], Ireland is the 20th most expensive country to live in, making it essential to have a substantial pension pot.

-Now, one of the crucial factors affecting your pension pot is inflation.
+Now, one of the crucial factors affecting your employee’s pension pot is inflation.

 Ireland’s core inflation rate (which excludes volatile food and energy costs) was 5.3% in January 2024 [3], mainly due to higher mortgage interest rates and transport costs.